-- 1. The stock option plan (the "Plan") of the Corporation in the form of the Plan attached as Schedule "B" to the Information Circular, be and is hereby approved with such modifications as may be required by the TSX Venture Exchange; - 2.
+- 1. The stock option plan (the "Plan") of The Western Investment Company of Canada Limited (the "Corporation") in the form of the Plan attached as Schedule "B" to the management information circular of the Corporation dated May 28, 2021, be and is hereby approved with such modifications as may be required by the TSX Venture Exchange; - 2.
 The maximum number of common shares of the Corporation which may be issued under the Plan shall be equal to ten percent (10%) of the then issued and outstanding common shares of the Corporation from time to time; and - 3.
 Any director or officer of the Corporation be and is hereby authorized and directed to do and perform all such acts and things and to execute and deliver or cause to be delivered, for, in the name of and on behalf of the Corporation (whether under the seal of the Corporation or otherwise) all such agreements, instruments and other documents as in such individual's opinion may be necessary or desirable to perform the terms of this resolution."